-- Do not over beat.
+- Do not overbeat.
 Set aside.

-- In a medium pot mix the eggs with the sugar.
+- In a medium pot, mix the eggs with the sugar.

 - Add milk.

-- Place the pot on Bain-Marie and stir constantly until the first signs of boiling.
-At this point the yolks are cooked enough and the custard should cling to the spoon.
+- Place the pot on Bain-Marie and constantly stir until the first signs of boiling.
+It should look like a thin mayonnaise.
+At this point, the eggs are cooked enough, and the custard should cling to the spoon.

 - Add the candied fruit and mix well.